codidact/landing-page/README.md

 # codidact-landing-page

 The Codidact project landing page.
+Join us in discussions on our [Discourse form](https://forum.codidact.org/).
+We use a [Discord server](https://discord.gg/7jf8UzS) for communication.

 [See it in action](https://codidact.org/)